TUHH-DYN/DeepStep/README.md

     - 'surface' - field evolution in mesh coordinates
     - for 'bcs' and 'domain' also a '_surf' variant of the respective entity is generated.
 Contrary to the original entities, the grid coordinates right at the domain surface are not ascribed to the domain.

-You can visualize the generated datasets using the provided jupyter notebook 'notebook_visualize_train_and_test_data.ipynb'.
-Exchange 'waveeqn' by 'heateqn' in the commands above to generate the training and validation data for the heatequation case.
+You can visualize the generated datasets using the provided jupyter notebook `notebook_visualize_train_and_test_data.ipynb`.
+Exchange `waveeqn` by `heateqn` in the commands above to generate the training and validation data for the heatequation case.

 ## Train the networks